rguilcas/coldpulse/README.md

                    25]
 ```

 - `TIME_FILE_NAME`, *quotation marks needed*: Name of the file that will be used for time interpolation.
 All other files will be interpolated over this file's time steps to create the NetCDF file.
 It needs to be one of the files in the `FILE_NAME` field.
 Do not forget to add *.csv* at the end of the file name.
+If all files have the same time, the file you chose does not matter.

 The `ALGORITHM PARAMETERS` section contains:
 - `FILTER_MIN_DURATION`,  ***True** or **False** without quotation marks*: If **True**, a filter on minimum pulse duration will be applied.